Skip to main content

 Your Feedback

-Thank you for participating in this virtual Open House.
-The RTC and its project partners are committed to meaningful public engagement throughout the project’s lifecycle.
-Community participation is vital to aid in minimizing impacts while meeting the needs of riders, bicyclists, and pedestrians.
+Thank you for participating in this Virtual Open House.
+RTC and its project partners are committed to meaningful public engagement throughout the project's lifecycle.
+Community participation is vital in minimizing impacts while meeting the needs of riders, bicyclists and pedestrians.
 There are many voices in our community, and we want to hear yours.

 Submit a Comment